samanar/pong/README.md

 - [ ] add difficulty as an argument
 - [ ] add sound tracks for bouncing
 - [ ] add sound track for getting points
+- [ ] add how to install and run documentation